zimberzimber/oneshot-modding-guide/obsidian/Collaboration & Version Control.md

 Either coordinate your modifications, or have a single member do all the RPG Maker work.

-But when you do run into those conflict, you can use [[RMXP Extractor]] to resolve them manually.
+But when you do run into those conflict, you can use [[RPG Tool]] to resolve them manually.